Khalid-Siddiqi/DFU-Detection-Segmentation-with-YOLOv11-Full-Stack-Mobile-Deployment/README.md

 ## Project Overview

 Our final year project (FYP) focuses on creating a mobile application that leverages deep learning to assist in treating diabetic foot ulcers and retinopathy for diabetic patients.
-This project aims to provide impactful solutions that utilize data to improve patient outcomes.
+This project aims to provide impactful solutions that utilise data to improve patient outcomes.

 ## Technologies Used